Don't Give Up (Peter Gabriel and Kate Bush song)

 "Don't Give Up" is a song written by the English rock musician Peter Gabriel and recorded as a duet with English singer Kate Bush for Gabriel's fifth solo studio album, So (1986).
-An edited version was released as the third single from the album in the UK on 20 October 1986 and as the fourth single in the US in March 1987.
-It spent 11 weeks on the UK singles chart in 1986, peaking at number nine.
+An edited version was released by Geffen Records as the second single from the album in the UK on 20 October 1986 and as the fourth single in the US in March 1987.
+It was produced by Gabriel with Daniel Lanois and spent 11 weeks on the UK singles chart in 1986, peaking at number nine.
+Two different music videos were created for the song, one directed by Godley & Creme and the other by Jim Blashfield.
 In 1987 the song won an Ivor Novello Award for Best Song Musically and Lyrically.

 Background

 The song was inspired by the Depression-era photographs of Dorothea Lange, showing poverty-stricken Americans in Dust Bowl conditions.
 Gabriel saw Lange's images in a book entitled In This Proud Land (1973) and felt that a song on this topic was appropriate.
 He also cited unemployment in the United Kingdom under the premiership of Margaret Thatcher as further inspiration.

 Gabriel composed lyrics about a man whose unemployment causes stress in his domestic relationship.
 He had watched a TV program about the consequences of unemployment on family life, and said that it "played into my own problems at that time.
 I think a combination of that and domestic difficulties."
 The verses, sung by Gabriel, describe the man's feelings of isolation, loneliness and despair; the choruses, sung by Bush, offer words of hope and encouragement.
 The title was something that Gabriel's former wife, Jill, would say when he was experiencing emotional difficulties.
 "When he gets into very deep depressions, I am always saying don't give up.
 I think the song is very much about us."